TMI (Too Much Information)

-I enjoy reading Marcos Breton in the Sacramento Bee.
+I enjoy reading the columns of Marcos Breton in the Sacramento Bee.
 He makes me think.
 He annoys me.
 He pushes me outside my comfort zone.
 He annoys me.
-Now he inspires me.
+And now, he inspires me.

 Grab a cup of coffee and read Mr. Breton's column from last Sunday.
-Be inspired.
-I was.
+I bet the Maloof brothers read every word.

 The Affordable Care Act (ObamaCare) Primer